 When disposals that represent a strategic shift that has (or will have) a major effect on the entity's results and operations would qualify as discontinued operations.
 Discontinued operations are reported when a component of an entity comprising operations and cash flows that can be clearly distinguished, operationally and for financial reporting purposes, from the rest of the entity is classified as held for disposal or has been disposed of, if the component either (1) represents a strategic shift or (2) have a major impact on an entity's financial results and operations.
 Examples include a disposal of a major geographical location, line of business, or other significant part of the entity, or disposal of a major equity method investment.
 In the consolidated income statement, result from discontinued operations is reported separately from the income and expenses from continuing operations and prior periods are presented on a comparative basis.
-Cash flows for discontinuing operations are presented separately in note 3.
-In order to present the financial effects of the continuing operations and discontinued operations, revenues and expenses arising from intra-group transactions are eliminated except for those revenues and expenses that are considered to continue after the disposal of the discontinued operations.
+Cash flows for discontinuing operations, revenues and expenses arising from intra-group transactions are eliminated except for those revenues and expenses that are considered to continue after the disposal of the discontinued operations.

 Non-current assets or disposal groups are classified as assets held for sale when the carrying amount is to be recovered principally through a sale transaction rather than through continuing use.
-For this to be the case, the asset or disposal group must be available for immediate sale in its present condition subject only to terms that are usual and customary for sales of such assets or disposal groups and the sale must be highly probable.
+For this to be the case, the asset or disposal group must be available for immediate sale in its present condition subject only to terms that are usual and customary for sale of such assets or disposal groups and the sale must be highly probable.
 Non-current assets classified as held for sale and disposal groups are measured at the lower of their carrying or fair value less costs to sell.